-Quality engineers use a wide variety of methods to identify, analyze, critique, and correct quality control procedures.
+Quality engineers use various methods to identify, analyze, critique, and correct quality control procedures.
 Theirs is a job of constant revision, precision, and paying very close attention.
-This might involve testing products, taking part in demo groups and company think tanks, developing quality control systems, and analyzing quality assurance test results to ensure that the end-product meets the exact needs of the user.
+This might involve testing products, taking part in demo groups and company think tanks, developing quality control systems, and analyzing quality assurance test results to ensure that the end product meets the user’s exact needs.

 A certified quality engineer (CQE) is a professional who understands the principles of excellence evaluation and control for products and services.
 These professionals use “Quality Principles” outlined by the American Society for Quality (ASQ).
 The ASQ is the only certification authority on the mastery of quality assurance and engineering.
 Founded in 1946, the ASQ is the global leader in quality assurance practice.